johnsonjh/duma/README.md

   and will cause DUMA not to re-allocate any memory.

   For programs with many allocations and deallocations this may lead to the consumption of the full address space and thus to the failure of malloc().
+  It is important to discriminate between address space and pyhsical memory:
+  DUMA does free the physical memory; but the address space is not freed.
+Thus, it can happen that the address space is exhausted - despite physical memory would be available - especially in 32 bit programs.
 To avoid such failures you may limit the amount of protected deallocated memory by setting `DUMA_PROTECT_FREE` to a positive value.
 This value in kB will be the limit for such protected free memory.